-The best fit best-fit parameter and the RMSE for each station are listed in Table 14; the corresponding best-fit functions are shown in Figure 18 (second row).
-Those fits are similar enough to each other to allow for an assessment motivate analysis of the mean behaviour through all datafor which the across all data, yielding parameter sets are listed in Table 14 and corresponding functions are depicted in Figure 18 (third row, solid black line).
-Using the median parameter set or a best-fit through all data does not change the parameterisation parameterization substantially.
+shown in Fig. 8 (second row).
+Those fits are similar enough to each other to motivate analysis of the mean behaviour across all data, yielding parameter sets as listed in Table 4 and corresponding functions as depicted in Fig. 8 (third row, solid black line).
+Using the median parameter set or a best fit through all the data does not change the parameterization substantially.